(Updated as on August 14, 2014)

 Q.7.
 Can foreign nationals resident in India open resident account?

 A. Yes.
-Foreign nationals resident in India can open and maintain a resident Rupee account in India in terms of Notification No.5/2000-RB dated May 3, 2000 viz., Foreign Exchange Management (Deposit) Regulations, 2000, as amended from time to time.
+Foreign nationals employed in India holding valid visas can open and maintain a resident Rupee account in India in terms of Notification No.5/2000-RB dated May 3, 2000 viz., Foreign Exchange Management (Deposit) Regulations, 2000, as amended from time to time.

 Q.8.
 Can AD Category-I banks remit proceeds of such accounts on closure?